posit-dev/positron/test/smoke/README.md

 #### Command Line

-The command line provides a faster way to run tests since it supports parallel execution.
-However, be aware that using `.only()` to run specific tests does not work when tests are executed in parallel mode.
+The command line is a faster way to run tests since it **allows for parallel execution**.
+However, note that `.only()` does **not** work when running tests in parallel mode.
 To overcome this limitation and run a subset of tests in parallel locally, we introduced a workaround:

 1. Add `#only` to the test descriptions you want to run.
 2. Execute the following command to trigger the subset of tests: